-Today, we will talk about Peles castle, probably one of the most beautiful castles not only in the country, but in Europe, as well.
-We will travel back time and discover who built the castle and who lived there, where it is located and how to reach it, when is the best time to visit the Peles castle, what you can see inside and also which are the visiting hours and days.
+Today, we will talk about Peles castle, probably one of the most beautiful castles not only in the country but in Europe, as well.
+We will travel back time and discover who built the castle and who lived there, where it is located, and how to reach it, when is the best time to visit the Peles castle, what you can see inside, and the visiting hours and days.

 The story of Peles castle starts in 1866 when Carol Hohenzollern-Sigmaringen, then a German Prince, arrives in the Romanian United Principalities to become the ruler of the country and later king.

-Back then, Transylvania was not part of the Romanian Principalities yet, it was still under Austro-Hungarian occupation.
-The rumors have it that another reason why Carol decided to built his residence in this place had to do with a promise he made to the Romanian people who wanted to unify the Transylvanian region with the new born Romanian country.
+Transylvania was not part of the Romanian Principalities yet; it was still under Austro-Hungarian occupation.
+The rumors have it that another reason why Carol decided to build his residence in this place had to do with a promise he made to the Romanian people who wanted to unify the Transylvanian region with the newborn Romanian country.
 Thus, Sinaia became a symbolic position, a promise that the border that separated both regions was soon to disappear, placing the royal castle in the center of the unified country.

 The construction of the castle

-From 1873 until 1875, there have been works for the foundation of the castle and since 1875 the construction began.
-The first inauguration took place in 1883, followed by several years during which the castle was extended and modernized until 1914, when King Carol 1st died.
+From 1873 until 1875, there have been works for the castle's foundation, and since 1875 the construction began.
+The first inauguration took place in 1883, followed by several years during which the castle was extended and modernized until 1914 when King Carol 1st died.

-The castle is built in German Neo-Renaissance style and it has 160 rooms, out of which 30 are the bathrooms.
+The castle is built in German Neo-Renaissance style, and it has 160 rooms, out of which 30 are bathrooms.
 It boasts a beautiful Royal garden with seven terraces decorated with stone statues, fountains, and Carrara marble ornamental pots.
 Here you can admire the statues of King Carol 1st and his wife, Queen Elisabeth.
-There is one point in the garden where you can stand and take a picture with the whole complex.
+There is one point in the garden where you can stand and take a picture of the whole complex.
 But to find it, you need to get here first.

 The importance of Peles castle

-Peles castle had a great importance in the history of our country.
+Peles castle had great importance in the history of our country.
 It became the summer residence of the Royal family, who spent quite a long time here, from May until November.
-The rest of the year, they stayed in Bucharest.
+For the rest of the year, they stayed in Bucharest.

 The castle housed many personalities of the time, writers, musicians, but also kings and queens.
-The most important visit was that of the elder emperor of Austro-Hungary, Franz Joseph, in 1896.
+The most important visit was that of the old emperor of Austro-Hungary, Franz Joseph, in 1896.

-It is here where in 1893, the future King Carol II was born, the first king of the dynasty born on Romanian soil and the first baptized in the Orthodox religion.
-Later, in 1921, his son, King Mihai I, was born in Foisor building, near Peles castle.
+It is here wherein 1893; the future King Carol II was born, the first king of the dynasty born on Romanian soil and the first baptized in the Orthodox religion.
+Later, in 1921, his son, King Mihai I, was born in the Foisor building near Peles castle.
 In the same year, the wedding of Princess Ileana, one of the sisters of Carol II, took place in the castle, attended by a lot of personalities of the time.